cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 If you prefer an **existing resource group**, you must provision the following before the deployment:

 - The resource group.
-- A VNet within the resource group.
+- A virtual network (VNet) within the resource group.
 - A single subnet.
-It's important that the address range be enough for all executing processes within the cluster, such as a CIDR ending with /22 to provide a range of 1024 IPs.
+It's important that the range be enough for all executing processes within the cluster, such as a CIDR ending with /22 to provide a range of 1024 addresses.

 #### New resource group